epigraph-us/epigraph-configurator-starter/README.md

 Each scenario would be different but this repository should give a clear idea of what the process looks like.

-## Instruction to run this on your machine:
+## Instructions to run this on your machine:
 1. Install an extension of your choice in your IDE to launch either "index-customUI.html" or "index-defaultUI.html", depending on your usage.
 2. If the extension that you are using, launches the browser automatically, make sure to replace your local address with "localhost" for eg. "http://127.0.0.1:5500/building-custom-ui/index-customUI.html" would become "http://localhost:5500/building-custom-ui/index-customUI.html"